MatthiasSagerer/Sudoku-Pygame/README.md

 - Hard
 - Very Hard

-In the welcome screen (first screenshot) gives and overview over the records, which are stored permanently, for the different difficulty levels.
+The welcome screen (first screenshot) gives an overview over the records, which are stored permanently, for the different difficulty levels.
 It's also the place, where you can choose the difficulty level in which you want to play and the theme (Dark or Bright).
+The game screen is very straight forward.
+You have the option to un- or redo your actions of to get hints for single cells.

 The Sudokus are provided by [Memory-Improvement-Tips.com](https://www.memory-improvement-tips.com/printable-sudoku-puzzles.html) and are used by permission.